 - Divide the dough between two Teflex-lined dehydrator trays.
 Use an offset spatula to spread thinly.
 Dehydrate at 125 degrees for 2 hours.

 - Use a knife to score the dough into cracker shapes and dehydrate for 8 hours at 115 degrees.
 Break the dough into crackers, flip, and bake for 6-8 more hours at 115 degrees.

 - Store crackers in an air-tight container for up to 5-7 days.

-I love serving them with a green salad for some extra crunch and flavor:
+I love serving these healthy crackers with a green salad for some extra crunch and flavor.